raganwald/raganwald.github.com/_posts/2015-12-23-super-considered-hmmmful.md

 One of the things I like the most about Justin's article is that it shines a light on two longstanding debates in OOP, both going back at least as far as Smalltalk.
 The first is about deep class hierarchies.
 My opinion can be expressed in three words: [Don't do that!](http://raganwald.com/2014/03/31/class-hierarchies-dont-do-that.html) The second debate is more subtle, and it concerns overriding methods.

-It's a massive oversimilification to suggest that there are only two sides to that debate, but for the purpose of this discussion, there are two different OOP tribes.
+It's a massive oversimplification to suggest that there are only two sides to that debate, but for the purpose of this discussion, there are two different OOP tribes.
 One of them is called **virtual-by-default**, and the other is called **final-by-default**.

 ### virtual-by-default